qfpl/reflex-workshop/README.md

 ## Updating the repository

 **Note** This currently contains a skeleton of the repository so that you can configure your editor and check that everything is working as expected.
-You will want to update this repository closer to the date of the workshop - I would suggest on the 17th or 18th of May.
+You will want to update this repository closer to the date of the workshop - I would suggest on Friday the 18th of May.

 To do this: